wealdtech/ethereal/README.md

 }
 ```

-### Quiet, Verbose and Debug
+### Output and exit status

 If set, the `--quiet` argument will suppress all output.
-Commands will output 0 on success and 1 on failure (regardless of if quiet is set or not).
-The specific definition of success is specified in the help for each command.

 If set, the `--verbose` argument will output additional information related to the command.
 Details of the additional information is command-specific and explained in the command help below.

 If set, the `--debug` argument will output additional information about the operation of Ethereal as it carries out its work.

+Commands will have an exit status of 0 on success and 1 on failure.
+The specific definition of success is specified in the help for each command.
+For commands that generate transactions and wait for them to be mined there is an additional exit status of 2 which means the transaction has been submitted but not mined within the requested time limit.

 ### Transactions